-Nothing brings people together better than a celebration.
+Nothing pulls an employee experience strategy together better than a celebration.

 We’ve been known to throw small baby showers in our offices.
 Sometimes our employees would get their fellow colleagues to participate in their gender reveal by collecting guesses from each employee on the gender of their baby.
 Then there would be a cupcake reveal to show who guessed correctly — boy or girl?